AdobeDocs/media-analytics.en/help/implementation/edge/prerequisites-edge.md

 1. **Complete the general prerequisites**<br>
 Whether you implement the Streaming Media Collection Add-on for Adobe Analytics-only implementations or for Edge implementations, ensure that you meet the [general prerequisites](/help/getting-started/prereqs.md).

-1. **Confirm that you're implementing an Adobe solution compatible with Edge and and the Streaming Media Collection Add-on**<br>
+1. **Confirm that you're implementing an Adobe solution compatible with Edge Network and the Streaming Media Collection Add-on**<br>
 When implementing the Streaming Media Collection Add-on with Edge, you must also have a working Customer Journey Analytics, Adobe Analytics, Adobe Journey Optimizer, or a Real-Time Customer Data Platform implementation.
 See the following documentation resources for more information:
    * [Customer Journey Analytics guide](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-landing.html?lang=en)
    * [Implement Adobe Analytics](https://experienceleague.adobe.com/docs/analytics/implementation/home.html)